REAL TRAVEL. REAL SAFE.

 South Carolina State Museum

 The South Carolina State Museum is a state-of-the-art facility featuring four floors of permanent and changing exhibits, digital dome planetarium, 4D interactive theater and an observatory.
 The museum has now entered phase two of its reopening plan.
 More museum interactives and gallery spaces are available to guests, including the 4D theater, digital dome planetarium and observatory.
 The museum is now open 10 a.m. – 5 p.m.
-Tues. – Sun. and, beginning July 7th, Tues. hours will be extended to 10 p.m.
+Tues. – Sat., and 12 – 5 p.m. on Sundays.
 Pricing has returned to normal – Adults: $8.95, Senior (Ages 62+): $7.95, Children (Ages 3 – 12): $6.95, Children (Ages 2 and under): Free, with additional charges for access to the planetarium, 4D shows and current blockbuster exhibit, The International Exhibition of Sherlock Holmes.
-All guests over the age of 10 are required to wear face coverings or masks and visitor capacity levels will continue to be monitored to better facilitate safe social distancing practices.
+All guests over the age of 10 are required to wear face coverings, and visitor capacity levels will continue to be monitored to better facilitate safe social distancing practices.
 If you're not ready to plan a visit, you can still enjoy SCSM from the comfort of your home through the various virtual programs and resources located on their website.

 Congaree National Park

 At 26,000 acres, South Carolina’s only National Park is the largest intact tract of old-growth bottomland hardwood forest remaining in the U.S. The park contains some of the tallest trees in Eastern North America with one of the highest canopies in the world, broad bio-diversity and old-growth forest.
 Congaree National Park has begun its phased approach to reopening and both the park’s frontcountry and backcountry areas are now open.
 This includes the entrance road, parking lots, picnic shelter, Weston Lake Loop Trail, Sims Trail, Bluff Trail, Longleaf Trail, South Cedar Creek Canoe Landing, Bannister Bridge Canoe Landing, the Cedar Creek Canoe Trail, Kingsnake Trail, Bates Ferry Trail, Fork Swamp Trail, Oakridge Trail and River Trail.
 The park has also reopened all sites at the Bluff Campground and half of the sites at Longleaf Campground.
-Restrooms and the outdoor visitor information center at Harry Hampton Visitor Center, the Boardwalk, campgrounds and all restrooms and vault toilets remain closed at this time.
+Restrooms and the outdoor visitor information center at Harry Hampton Visitor Center continue to be available, and visitors can expect the bookstore (located inside the center) to reopen August 27th.